-HOME PAGE (www.broward.edu)

-► The College has the ability to post emergency notification messages on its main website at www.broward.edu.
-This information is presented as a red banner across the top of the site.
+- HOME PAGE (broward.edu): The College has the ability to post emergency notification messages on its public website at broward.edu.
+This information is presented as a red banner across the top of the site. - DESKTOP ALERTS TO INCLUDE SELECT PUBLIC DISPLAY MONITORS: The College has the ability to pop up emergency alert messages on the screens of currently running computers, such as classrooms, libraries, computer labs, meeting rooms, offices, as well as Broward College laptops connected to the network. - SMS TEXT MESSAGES: The College has the ability to send SMS text messages to registered phones of current students, faculty, staff and authorized community partners. - E-MAIL: The College has the ability to send e-mail messages to the official Broward College email addresses of current students, faculty, staff and authorized community partners.

-► SMS TEXT MESSAGES

-The College has the ability to send SMS text messages to registered phones of current students, faculty, staff and authorized community partners.

-► E-MAIL

-The College has the ability to send e-mail messages to the official Broward College email addresses of current students, faculty, staff and authorized community partners.

-VOICE PHONE CALLS

-The College has the ability to make voice telephone calls to registered phones of current students, faculty, staff and authorized community partners.
+• VOICE PHONE CALLS: The College has the ability to make voice telephone calls to registered phones of current students, faculty, staff and authorized community partners.
 Voice calls also include communications directly to Classroom Emergency Phones.